1973 Belmont Stakes: Event details

 Post time for the race was 5:38 PM EDT.
-It was televised by CBS, and aired on CBS Radio.
+It was televised by CBS and aired on CBS Radio.
 All jockeys competing were 126 lb.
-The weather during the race was clear and the course conditions were fast.
-The scratch of Knightly Dawn before the race was held reduced the purse to $150,200, which was awarded to the first through fourth-place finishers in the sums of $90,120, $33,044, $18,024, and $9,012, respectively.
+The weather during the race was clear, and the course conditions were fast.
+The scratch of Knightly Dawn before the race reduced the purse to $150,200, which was awarded to the first through fourth-place finishers in the sums of $90,120, $33,044, $18,024, and $9,012, respectively.

 Attendance figures were speculated to be around 70,000 leading up to the race, which was accurate as the official attendance for the event was reported to be 69,138.
 This became the second-most attended Belmont Stakes at the time, after the 1971 race that had 82,694 in attendance.

 Race summary

 Out of the starting gate, Secretariat and Sham raced evenly through the first turn.
 Through a half-mile, the two were even.
 Entering the backstretch and approaching three-quarters of a mile, Secretariat began to distance himself as Sham began to fade, ultimately finishing last.
-It was later discovered that Sham had suffered a hairline fracture of his right front cannon bone during the race, which ended his racing career.
+Approximately 11 days after the Belmont Stakes, Sham suffered a hairline fracture in his right front cannon bone during training, which ended his racing career.

 Secretariat continued to extend his advantage for the rest of the race, finishing 31 lengths over the second-place finisher, Twice a Prince.
 Twice a Prince started slowly and moved along the rail until reaching second position, passing Sham and outpacing My Gallant.
 Track announcer Chic Anderson described Secretariat's move from the backstretch with the famous call, "Secretariat is widening now.
 He is moving like a tremendous machine!"

 Secretariat set the Belmont Stakes track record at 2:24 and the record for largest margin of victory.
 Secretariat also broke the American record for a mile-and-a-half on a dirt track, breaking the previous record of 2:26 1/5, set by Going Abroad in 1964.